Tasmania is stunning at any time of the year, but winter brings a magic all of its own.

 Snowshoe the Overland Track

 The Overland Track is hugely popular for hiking during summer, and a number of local companies, including Tasmanian Expeditions, offer snowshoeing trips along the track during winter.
-It provides a different perspective on Cradle Mountain-Lake St Clair National Park.
+It provides a different perspective on Cradle Mountain-Lake St Clair National Park as you explore highland landscapes, deep forests and snowy peaks.
+Not only will you enjoy the breathtaking nature, but also the quiet tranquility of the Tasmanian winter.

 Sip a nip of Tasmanian whisky

-Tasmanian whisky has taken the world by storm, with many locally produced blends winning top awards overseas.
+Tasmanian whisky has taken the world by storm, with many locally-produced blends winning top awards overseas.
 Follow the Tasmanian Whisky Trail, visiting distilleries such as Lark and Sullivans Cove in Hobart, or the Launceston Distillery and Hellyers Road Distillery in the north of the island.
+Complete your education in Tassie whisky by attending Tasmanian Whisky Week (usually held in August).
+The week-long festival features exciting events hosted by Tasmanian distilleries, bars, restaurants and hotels.
+You'll be able to go behind the scenes, meet the distillers in person, have access to unreleased whiskies, and dine on delicious produce matched to the spirits on offer.

 Take a ghost tour of Port Arthur